If you are looking to purchase a headphone that suits your needs, it is important that you understand how they work and what makes them tick.

 While the final choice may come down to cost and availability, it is still worth knowing all the facts before you make your final headphone choice.

-For the most part, the dynamic driver is a first-rate purchase for effectiveness and price, but there are circumstances where the other drivers may be more useful for your needs.
+For the most part, the dynamic driver is the first-rate purchase for effectiveness and price, but there are circumstances where the other drivers may be more useful for your needs.

 A purist audiophile might consider an electrostatic pair is useful if portability is not required and a high price is not necessarily an obstacle.
 The planar magnetic headphones might fit your appetite if you have a bigger budget and want to try something aside from dynamic driver.
 Or maybe you need the bone phones with their unique capabilities?